andrevidela/Research-report/Thesis/index.md

 ## Measurements

-The benchmarks were run with a command link script written in idris itself which takes a source folder and recursively traverses it in order to find programs to execute and measure their runtime.
+The benchmarks were run with Idris-bench, a command link script written in idris itself which takes a source folder and recursively traverses it in order to find programs to execute and measure their runtime.

-The analysis of the result was performed with another command line script which reads the output of out benchmark program and output data like minimum, maximum, mean and variance along with arrays for plotting our results on a graph.
+The analysis of the result was performed with Idris-stat, another command line script which reads the output of out benchmark program and output data like minimum, maximum, mean and variance along with arrays for plotting our results on a graph.

 ### Idris-bench